 Function OverviewNeodymium magnets.
 Aerospace-grade carbon fibre.
 PEEK high strength plastic.
 Just a few of the materials procured to build just one of our machines – the Dyson digital motor V2.
 But when you design unconventional machines, you need unconventional materials.
 The Procurement department works directly with RDD on Dyson’s most secret projects.
 Sourcing high quality materials, and finished components with demanding specifications, means tracking down niche suppliers.
 It requires tenacity, speed and efficiency to meet project milestones.
 In essence, we need to be as inventive as Dyson engineers.

-• Manage Procurement elements of NPD projects based in the UK, working with cross-functional project teams to support early concept builds through to the Start of Production.
+• Project Manage Procurement elements of NPD projects based in the UK, working in cross-functional project teams to support early concept builds through to the Start of Production (SOP).

-• Represent Procurement at Project meetings and Milestone reviews, agreeing and managing Procurement actions and risks, coordinating completion with UK and Global Procurement Commodity Managers.
+• Represent Procurement at project meetings and milestone reviews, agreeing and managing Procurement milestone deliverables, actions and risks, and coordinating completion with Procurement Commodity Managers.

-• Work closely with RDD and design managers on BOM mapping and part categorisation for each project, to ensure ownership and responsibilities within each Procurement commodity are clearly defined for sourcing activity to commence.
+• Work closely with RDD designers and design managers on Bill of Materials mapping and part categorisation for each project, to prioritise and ensure ownership and responsibilities within each Procurement commodity are clearly defined for sourcing activity to commence and progress.

-• Coordinate with the Procurement Commodity Managers to develop production sourcing plans, ensuring all Procurement activities are completed for Start of Production e.g. NDA’s, T’s&C’s, Contracts, RFQ’s and cost analysis and supplier selection.
+• Coordinate with the Procurement Commodity Managers to develop production sourcing plans, ensuring all Procurement sourcing activities are completed in time for Start of Production e.g. NDA’s, RFQ’s and cost analysis, Contracts, Quality Audits, and Supplier selection.

 • Contribute to on-going continuous improvement activities, identifying improvements activity and process improvements.

 • Demonstrable experience and/or recognised qualification in Project Management.